 Currently, the energy broker market is unregulated.
 This means energy brokers and consultants don’t have to tell you what commission is in the rates they present.
 Some may lie when asked or even say they are a free service which is very much untrue.

 Transparency is the burning issue that resulted in the birth of troocost.com.
 We believe you should be told upfront what fee we are receiving.
-Our fee uniquely is not an estimate, based on how much you may or may not use.
-We tell you upfront the straight full charge, nothing more, nothing less.

 What a shame all energy brokers and consultants don’t work the same way…